 Resources such as regular bodywork, self-awareness practice, loving support, and my willingness to engage with myself with compassion and curiosity no matter what is going on, are now interwoven in my life.
 I love the outdoors, my dog, my family and friends, moving my body through workouts and dance, gardening and cooking, soul-searching, art and music.
 Enjoying my life balances the inevitable suffering in and around me.
 As I grow my capacity for love and presence, I believe I add something of goodness to the world.

-Throughout Covid-19 and the uprisings following George Floyd’s murder in June 2020, I renew my commitment to face personal and communal fears and injustice, to educate myself on the suffering that white-bodies have perpetuated onto to brown, black and indigenous bodies, and to be a catalyst within my community for justice, healing and love during these times of tremendous transformation.
+Since the beginning of Covid-19 and the social uprisings following George Floyd’s murder in June 2020, I continue to renew my commitment to face personal and communal fears and injustice, to educate myself on the suffering that white-bodies have perpetuated onto to brown, black and indigenous bodies, and to be a catalyst within my community for justice, healing and love during these times of tremendous transformation.
 In the words of angel Kyodo Williams, “Without inner change, there can be no outer change.
 Without collective change, no change matters.”

 I’ve learned to trust the natural wisdom of my body, and come to understand that my body is my guide and my friend.
 Through meeting myself, I can meet others and the wider interconnected world with more intention, less reactivity and greater love.
 Responding well to what life brings has everything to do with tuning in and caring for my body, mind, heart and spirit.
 I didn’t discover this alone.
 Let me be there for you on your path.